alexandru/alexn.org/_posts/2021-02-12-scala-list-secret.md

 }
 ```

-Contrary to popular opinion, this means `List` does not benefit from `final`'s guarantees by the [Java Memory Model](https://en.wikipedia.org/wiki/Java_memory_model).
+Contrary to popular opinion, this means `List` does not benefit from `final` (`val` in Scala) visibility guarantees by the [Java Memory Model](https://en.wikipedia.org/wiki/Java_memory_model).
 So it might have visibility issues in a multi-threaded context (e.g. you might end up with a `tail` being `null` when it shouldn't be).
 Which is probably why we see this in `ListBuffer#toList`:

 ```scala
 override def toList: List[A] = {